Argentina

 We evaluate the net zero target as: Poor.

-Argentina’s net zero target currently does not cover most of the good practice elements identified by the CAT net zero methodology.
+Argentina’s net zero target does not cover most of the good practice elements identified by the CAT net zero methodology.
 The target explicitly covers all gases and sectors of the economy, but the government fails to disclose other key information such as the role of carbon dioxide removals.

 Argentina could improve the target architecture and transparency of its net zero target.
 For example, the government could set separate emission and reduction targets and clarify its accounting methodology for LULUCF.
 It could further improve transparency on its planning process, the use of tools such as pathway modelling and specific sectoral policy objectives to reach net zero.